 What’s the hardest thing about disciplining your kids If you’re like most parents it’s consistency.
 You can read all the books in the world and have dozens of great ideas, but if you’re not consistent they won’t work.
 I’ll admit it, being consistent is tough.
 Sometimes it’s easier to just let the kids get away with something rather than sticking to your plan and being consistent with our discipline.
 But consistency pays off in the long run.
 It helps our kids to know what to expect from us, to understand the boundaries, and to respect the rules instead of testing them.

 Some parents think that the only way to be firm is to be harsh.
-Harshness uses angry words, a raised voice or emotional manipulation to try to make children obey.
+Harshness uses angry words, a raised voice, or emotional manipulation to try to make children obey.
 But there is a better way to show that a boundary is secure and can’t be crossed without a consequence.

 Never discipline in public.
 Let your child know that they will be disciplined when they get home and be sure to follow through.
-Nothing is more humiliating and degrading to a child than disciplining them in the grocery store, at the pool, at school or other public places.
+Nothing is more humiliating and degrading to a child than disciplining them in the grocery store, at the pool, at school, or in other public places.
 The honor principle works both ways and parents should always show respect to their children.

 Don’t negotiate consequences with your children.
 A friend of mine recently took a privilege away from his daughter for willful disobedience.
 She lost the privilege of taking the car out Friday night.
 Well, she wasn’t going to take no for an answer and pleaded with her parents to let her wash, wax and clean the car instead.
 But, her parents stuck with their decision.
 Establish clear, non-negotiable consequences for misbehavior–then stick to them.